 Who

-Other places you can find me online: LinkedIn, Twitter, Bluesky, Mastodon.
+There are other places where you can find me online: LinkedIn, Twitter, Bluesky, Mastodon.
+I may not have much to say, though!

 Where